-PELL GRANT
+PELL, GRANT

 The PELL Grant is a federally funded program designed to help undergraduate pre-baccalaureate students continue their education.
-The purpose of this program is to provide eligible students with a "foundation" of financial aid to assist with the costs of attending college.
+The purpose of this program is to provide eligible students with a 'foundation'' of financial aid to assist with the costs of attending college.

 All students applying for financial assistance through the College must apply for a PELL Grant.
 Other types of financial aid may be awarded if the student applies and qualifies.
 Eligibility for PELL Grant is based on financial need and satisfactory academic progress.
 Applications and additional information concerning the PELL Grant Program are available in the Financial Aid Office and in the counseling offices of most high schools.
-The application process takes approximately, 4-6 weeks.
-In response to the PELL Grant application, a Student Aid Report (SAR) will be mailed directly to the student.
-The student should immedic (ely review the SAR to make sure it is correct and bring it to the Financial Aid Office.
+The application process takes approximately 8-10 weeks.
+In response to loan program.
+To qualify, students the PELL Grant application, a Student Aid Report (SAR) will be mailed directly to the student.
+The student should immedia (ely review the SAR to make sure it is correct and bring it to the Firrancial Aid Office.
 The exact amount of the PELL Grant award will depend upon the aid index on the SAR and the number of hours for which the student enrolls.
 In order to be eligible, a student must enroll for at least 6 credit hours each semester.
-Students must apply each vear.
+Students must apply each year.